tfzhang006/paper-reading/SAGNet: Structure-aware Generative Network for 3D-Shape Modeling.md

 	- The structure branch takes in K=k(k-1)/2 pairs of bounding boxes and produces K 512D feature.
 	- Then the features are fed into two different GRUs.
 - Attention component
 	- The geometry and structure information is exchanged between two branches.
-Attention here acts as a weight
+Attention here acts as a weight for summation.
 - 2-way VAE
+	- The k 512D geometry features and K 512D structural f are fused into
 ## Evaluation

 ## Conclusion